wodby/stacks/README.md

 Deploy apps to Kubernetes and K3S (self-managed lightweight Kubernetes) with Wodby 2.0 using the stacks below.

-Add a stack from our catalog and customize to your need or fork a stack repository to edit its [template](https://wodby.com/docs/2.0/stacks/template/).
+Add a stack from our catalog and customize to your need or fork a stack repository to edit its [template](https://wodby.com/docs/2.0/stacks/template/) and then import in your organization.

 https://wodby.com/stacks